Theorizing “Algorithmic Sabotage”

 “Algorithmic Sabotage” encourages the existence of informal direct action cells that fuel the outbreak of counter-violence against elaborate statistical guesswork and algorithmic authoritarianism.

-“Algorithmic Sabotage” systematically explores how the essentialising nature of “algorithmic empire” systems fuels social divisions and, in its most extreme forms, the violent ultra-nationalist politics of our time.
+“Algorithmic Sabotage” systematically explores how the essentialising nature of “algorithmic empire” fuels social divisions and, in its most extreme forms, the violent ultra-nationalist politics of our time.

 While unfettered AI functions as a new means of enclosure, algorithmically intensifying precarity, authoritarianism and necropolitics, “Algorithmic Sabotage” draws on the experiences of those on the margins and resists these encroachments by attempting to overturn them.